manhph2211/Bone-Fracture-Detection/README.md

 ### 2.1.2 EfficientDet

-- Resize (default = 512)
+- Resize (default size = 512)
 - Normalize image with mean=[0.485, 0.456, 0.406], std=[0.229, 0.224, 0.225]
+- Horizontal flipping (default p = 0.5)
-- Propose in the original paper: horizontal flipping and scale jittering with the range of scale is [1.0, 2.0]
+- Propose in the original paper: scale jittering with the range of scale is [1.0, 2.0]

 ## 2.2 Results - Large Dataset